Against all odds

 [People say,] oh ... they’ve lost so much.
 But I think ... hang on a minute.
 Isn’t it wonderful that we have so much culture that we have retained.
 To be taken from country ... taken to those islands where you’ve got nowhere to go — prisoners almost ...
 And yet, they [our ancestors] made sure information is passed down through their families.
 Against all odds.

-Tasmanian Aborigines continue to celebrate their culture and spirituality, despite the actions of British colonial authorities who exiled many of their people, including leader Mannalagenna, to Flinders Island.
+Tasmanian Aborigines continue to celebrate their culture and spirituality, despite the actions of early colonial authorities and settlers.

 Mary Ann Friend, Journal of a Voyage to Hobart, entry for April 1830:

 The [British] inhabitants are carrying on a war of extermination with the natives who are destroyed without mercy wherever they are met.

 In the early 1830s, authorities exiled 134 Tasmanian Aborigines to Wybalenna on Flinders Island.
 The people worked to keep their culture strong, but their sense of loss was profound.

 Leonie Dickson, Tasmanian Aboriginal elder, 2014:

 At Wybalenna they were so homesick they used to climb to the top of the hill and think that they could sort of fly off and ... see Tasmania in the distance.

 Enduring poor living conditions, disease and neglect, many sickened and died.
 In 1846, people from Wybalenna petitioned Queen Victoria about the appalling conditions there.
 By 1847, when Wybalenna was abandoned, only 47 people remained.
 For Tasmanian Aborigines today, there is both strength and sorrow in remembering this time.